 Auto-eject external drives when Macbook goes to sleep

-I have a Macbook, and have always been annoyed that I manually have to eject the external disk every time I put the computer to sleep.
+Since switching over from PC to Mac, I’ve always been annoyed that I manually have to eject external disks before putting the computer to sleep.

-Voilá – your external disk will now go to sleep when your computer does…and no more annoying warning messages will appear.
+Voilá – your external drive will now eject when your computer goes to sleep.
+No more annoying warning messages about first ejecting the external drive.